THEOplayer/flutter-theoplayer-sdk/doc/picture-in-picture.md

 <img src="https://raw.githubusercontent.com/THEOplayer/flutter-theoplayer-sdk/main/doc/xcode_background_modes.png" />

 ### Limitations
 - In multi-player scenarios there can be only one player that has `allowAutomaticPictureInPicture` set to `true`.
+Failing to do so might lead to unpredictable behaviour.
-- On iOS paused player can not enter PiP mode
+- On iOS paused player can not enter PiP mode.
 - Calling `THEOplayer.setPresentationMode(PresentationMode.PIP)` API to explicitly enter PiP mode doesn't work on iOS and Android.
   - This limitation is due to the differences on how native iOS and Android handles the PiP mode.
     - iOS moves the player into PiP, while keeping the ViewController on the screen.